By popular request! Join us on this style-specific cycle tour, sampling the best Saisons, farmhouse beers, and Bier de Gardes!

 Locations and distances vary from tour to tour but are generally as follows:

-Day 3 – Two more breweries await us today, including nearly everyone’s favorite: Brasserie Dupont!
-We’ll spend the night in historic Tournai, also home to the best bottle shop of the tour, Le Bierodrome.
+Day 4 – Two more farmhouse breweries today en route to historic Tournai, Belgium, also home to the best bottle shop of the tour, Le Bierodrome.

-Day 4 – Another brewery to discover as we again cross the border into France, cycling to Lille.
+Day 5 – Two more again today as we again cross the border into France, cycling to Lille.
 This is the largest town of the trip, with no shortage of great beer bars to explore.

 Day 6 –Our last day, but we’ll sneak in one last brewery tour and then gather for lunch.
 The tour officially ends in Kortrijk, around 3 PM.
 We’ll guide you to the train station in plenty of time for you to catch either the return train to the airport for a flight out of Belgium, or the high speed train to Brussels and from there to other adventure-filled destinations.